subquery/documentation/docs/subquery_network/kepler/delegators.md

 - You will be asked to confirm your transaction with Metamask.
 Please wait for a while after confirming the transaction.

 Note that some Indexers cannot be delegated to, until they collect all the early era's rewards.
-You will have to contact the indexer to resolve the issue.
+You will have to contact the Indexer to resolve the issue.

 ![Cannot delegate](/assets/img/cannot_delegate.png)